BytesFromStella/useronboarding/README.md

 I called the server "userOnboardingProject"

 ## Containerizing
-Now that I'm done with the project (and completely forgot to document), I can containerize the application.
+Now that I'm done with the project (and completely forgot to document along the way.
+I won't forget this again), I can containerize the application.
 To easily export the dependencies, I used `pip freeze > requirements.txt`

 The Dockerfile contains the blueprint to create the containers.
 Note that the commands are interpereted line-by-line in a sequenced order.